 When local members of the armed forces gather to welcome a fallen hero home, our team members can't help but appreciate the power of the moment.
 In most cases, Color Guard members move the casket from the aircraft to a waiting hearse.
 The fallen soldier is taken to the American Airlines Cargo facility while the family awaits their arrival in beautifully-painted military carts designed to honor them.
 After a moment of silence, the Color Guard assists in transferring the fallen soldier from the cart to the hearse.

-One of the most incredible and fitting instances of this absolute dedication to this country was through the recently departed Mark Cummings from the Cargo facility in Los Angeles.
+One of the most incredible and fitting instances of this absolute dedication to this country was through the recently departed Mark Cummings in Los Angeles.
 A retired Marine, Cummings was the embodiment of Semper Fidelis, the Marine motto of "Always Faithful."

 For every single fallen hero that came through Los Angeles on American Airlines metal, Cummings arrived in his neatly-pressed Marine Class A uniform to provide escort and safe passage to the airplane for the fallen soldier.
-He would then mark the inside of the military cart with the date to honor those who have served.
+He would then mark the military cart with the date to honor those who served.

-When Cummings passed away last year, the Los Angeles Cargo facility renamed the military cart the Mark Cummings Memorial Military Cart in his honor.
+When Cummings passed away, the Los Angeles Cargo facility renamed the military cart the Mark Cummings Memorial Military Cart in his honor.

 To all our veterans, active-duty service members and families, we want to say thank you.
 While no amount of words will ever be enough to express our gratitude for your sacrifice, we are simply humbled to help out where we can.